-The tables in the links above illustrate the approximate percentage of exam questions you'll encounter in several categories, grouped as described above.
+The tables on the Content Blueprint for the Physician Assistant National Certifying Examination (PANCE) (PDF) document illustrate the approximate percentage of exam questions you'll encounter in several categories, grouped as described above.
 Other content dimensions cross-sect these categories.
 For example, up to 20 percent of the questions on any exam may be related to surgery, and up to two percent may cover legal or ethical issues.